 Think Twice Before Moving in With Your Parents

-Approximately half of new grads move back home after graduation, often due to overwhelming student loan debt.
-Thinking of moving back in with your parents can give you a bit of a financial safety cushion, if possible, it's best to leave the nest after college and live either on your own or with roommates.
-It's difficult to move back home when you've been independent.
-You'll grow faster and learn more by being on your own, even though it may be a struggle at first.
+While in some cases moving in with your parents can give you a bit of a financial safety cushion, if possible, it's best to leave the nest after college and live either on your own or with roommates.
+It's difficult to move back home when you've been independent at college, and you'll grow faster and learn more by being on your own, even though it may be a struggle at first.

-Many college graduates return to their parents' home to save money, but some lack the discipline required to save and end up spending their earnings on cars, entertainment, electronic gadgets, and their social life.
+Many college graduates return to their parents' home to save money, but some lack the discipline required to save and end up spending their earnings on wants like entertainment, electronic gadgets, and social life.
 Moving home will work for you only if you're sure you won't fall into that spending trap.

 Don't Buy a New Car